 While it is already known that pain and most frequent injury in swimmers usually occurs in the shoulderThere are many factors that can trigger this injury (joint instability, technical errors, lack of mobility, lack of strength, etc.).

-However, despite being aware of it, seldom do we spend training time focusing on such valuable articulation.
+However, despite having knowledge of it, seldom do we spend training time focusing on such valuable articulation.

 Returning to training, possibly in open water and most likely using neoprene, can trigger short-term injury if you don't take a suitableor mobility work y strengthening of the musculoskeletal structure involved in the repetitive movement of the stroke.

-Work the range of motion trying to reach the joint limit without compensating with another part of the body.
+Work the range of motion trying to reach the articular limit without making compensations with another part of the body.

 You can do them before or after your workouts, dedicating between 30 and 60 seconds to each of the exercises.
 Don't forget to work both sides!